 What is available?

 ASEM-DUO allows students at Swedish universities and students at universities in several Asian countries to participate in exchanges.
-The programme is applied for by the Swedish student along with the Asian student.
+Both the Swedish student and the Asian student apply for the programme.
 Funding is available for studies lasting from four to six months.

 Who can apply?